Why Traditional Valuation Methods Don't Fit SaaS

 When the Multiple Shifts from Revenue to FCF

-As SaaS companies mature and growth decelerates, the market shifts valuation anchor from EV/Revenue to EV/FCF (or EV/Free Cash Flow).
-This typically happens when ARR growth falls below 20–25% and the company has demonstrated durable FCF margins of 15–25%+.
+As a SaaS company matures and ARR growth naturally slows down, the market shifts its valuation anchor from EV/Revenue to EV/FCF (Enterprise Value to Free Cash Flow).
+This structural transition typically occurs when year-over-year ARR growth rates drop below 20% to 25%, and durable cash flow margins establish themselves above 15% to 20%.

 Live EV/Revenue Multiples by Sector

-Median EV/Revenue and EV/FCF multiples across SaaS sectors, from the SaaSDB benchmark database.
+The following live dataset shows the median EV/Revenue and EV/FCF multiples dynamically computed from active listings in the SaaSDB benchmark database.

 The Role of Market Conditions